 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act is a federal statute requiring colleges and universities participating in federal financial aid programs to maintain and disclose campus crime statistics and security information.

-Title VII of the Civil Rights Act of 1964 – Prohibits employment discrimination based on race, color, religion, sex and national origin.
+Title VII of the Civil Rights Act of 1964 is a part of the landmark federal law which protects employees from discrimination based on race, color, national origin, sex, and religion.

 The U.S. Department of Education’s Office for Civil Rights (OCR) enforces, among other statutes, Title IX of the Education Amendments of 1972.
 Title IX protects people from discrimination based on sex in education programs or activities that receive Federal financial assistance.
 Title IX states that: No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.